Teaching children to cooperate

 Teach young children to behave and be helpful with these supportive, age-appropriate techniques.

 If you are a parent you have probably come across a situation in which you asked your toddler to do something and the child simply says “no,” pretends s/he doesn’t hear you or acts out.
-There are simple techniques parents can use that may be helpful.
+Michigan State University Extension says that there are simple techniques parents can use that may be helpful.

 According to PBS, parents can start by using requests that are simple, being very precise and clear.
 For example using the term “clean up” can cover too broad and unclear an expectation.
 Using more precise wording, for example, “Put the shoes in this box,” would be clear for a small child.
 Parents are also encouraged to praise a child’s effort.
 Keep in mind we are teaching and expect the child to not be perfect.